lerkasan/integer-division/README.md

-Task 3 - Integer division
-Write an application that divides numbers and prints result into console. + JUnit tests(!!!).
+An application that parses math expressions and performs arithmetic operations using long methods, also prints steps of long division/multiplication/additon/subtraction on "black board".